What are Assets in Accounting?

 - Obsoleting of technology – Machinery is highly dependent on the version of the technology prevailing in the market.
 Hence, any depletion, obsolescence will lead to a change in the value.

-- Change in the useful life of the asset – Many factors like depreciation, impairment or capacity of assets are highly dependent on the useful life estimate.
+- Change in the useful life of the asset – Many factors like depreciation, impairment, or capacity of assets are highly dependent on the useful life estimate.
 Any change in the same will be needed to be considered judiciously.
-Also, taking professional or actuarial opinion while estimating the useful life will add to the authenticity of the estimates
+Also, taking professional or actuarial opinions while estimating the useful life will add to the authenticity of the estimates.

 Assets represent the owned assets that an entity is having, utilizing which company will be able to meet its all the future liabilities.
 Hence, it is of utmost critical in determining the value of assets and to check the assumptions used in calculating the same.